 According to Astro-Databank, it is stated on his birth certificate that Steve Jobs was born on Feb.
 24, 1955 at 7:15pm in San Francisco, California.

 This man was a thinker, a technologist.
 To claim that Mercury was weak or not a pervasive influence in this man’s life would be preposterous.
 Mercury is the primary planet of technology, commerce, and communications, all things central to his life story.
 It does not play a minor role.

 While Mercury appears to be retrograde, and therefore some may regard it as somewhat weakened, the truth is that the Rx here is deceiving.
 Mercury is stationing direct, which is considered one of the major factors that strengthens a planet.
-Being retrograde is actually not a substantial impediment to a planet, but stationing retrograde, that is turning retrograde within about a week of birth, does weaken the planet’s influence, especially the more proximal it is to the time of birth.
+Merely being retrograde is not a substantial impediment to a planet.
+Stationing retrograde, that is turning retrograde within about a week of birth, does weaken the planet’s influence, especially the more proximal it is to the time of birth.

 In the case of the chart of Steve Jobs, Mercury stations within 24 hours of birth, so this is a very strong direct station.
 The indication is that Mercury is strong, which is exactly the opposite of what appears to be the case by a cursory observation of retrogradation.

 Making an Appearance: Phasis

 This again marks out a planet as more significant and of more pervasive influence.
-A planet going into the beams is making its last appearance before it disappears for some time, while one coming out from the beams is making a first appearance after being shrouded under the beams for a time.
+A planet going into the beams made its last appearance before disappearing for some time.
+One coming out from the beams makes a first appearance after being shrouded under the beams for a time.
 Unfortunately, when a planet is under the beams at birth, this condition is confused for the mildly weakening situation of being under the beams.
 Like with stationing direct, the mildly weakening situation really does not apply if the planet is in phasis.

 Jobs was born with Mercury at 14 Aquarius and the Sun at 5 Pisces.
 They are about 21 degrees from each other, though Mercury has no apparent motion as it is stationing.
 Five days earlier, on Feb.
 19, 1955, Mercury was at 16 Aquarius and the Sun at 0 Pisces, so they were 14 degree apart, with Mercury under the beams, passing out of them to make its first appearance.

 Ruling the First Place